 (d) Other barriers:

-Step 2: Investment Analysis
+Investment Analysis

-JTS will have to show that a financially more viable alternative to the project activity would have led to higher emissions.
-As per the guidelines on the assessment of investment analysis, the use of investment analysis to demonstrate additionality is intended to assess whether or not a reasonable investor would decide to proceed with a particular project activity without the benefits of the CDM.
+JTS has chosen to provide an explanation by demonstrating that there is an investment barrier where a financially more viable alternative to the project activity would have led to higher emissions.
+The investment barrier will be reflected through conducting an investment analysis in accordance with ‘TOOL27 Methodological Tool: Investment Analysis (version 13.0)’’.
+As per TOOL27 the purpose of undertaking an investment analysis is to determine whether or not the project activity would be financially viable without the incentive of the CDM.

-Sub-Step 1a: Determine appropriate analysis method
+Determine appropriate analysis method

-According to paragraph 19 of the “Guidance on the Assessment of Investment Analysis”, if the proposed baseline scenario leaves the project participant no other choice than to make an investment to supply the same products or services, a benchmark analysis is not appropriate and an investment comparison analysis shall be used.
+The proposed baseline scenario leaves the project participant no other choice than to make an investment to supply the same products or services, a benchmark analysis is not appropriate and an investment comparison analysis shall be used.
+Therefore, an investment comparison analysis will be used in the following steps below.

-Sub-Step 2b: Option II.
-Apply investment comparison analysis
+Investment comparison analysis

-According ofTOOL “Tool for the Demonstration and Assessment of Additionality (Version 07.0)” the investment analysis method applied will be the Investment Comparison Analysis whereby the financial indicator for the analysis will be the Levelized cost of aluminium production, and it will be compared between the cost of aluminium production under the HFO scenario and NERADO scenario.
+The financial indicator identified to be applied to the investment comparison analysis will be the Levelized cost of aluminium production, and it will be compared between the cost of aluminium production under the HFO scenario and NERADO scenario.

-Sub-step 2c: Calculation and comparison of financial indicators
+Calculation and comparison of financial indicators

-Financial indicator calculations will be done using a financial model based on a list of economic parameters provided by the CPA implementing agency and This list of parameters as applicable would include the following:
+Financial indicator calculations will be done using a financial model based on a list of economic parameters provided in this standalone project.
+This list of parameters as applicable would include the following:

 Table 6: Parameters for investment analysis.